NOTE: Be sure to check agency-specific guidelines; some agencies may have different requirements.

 Online Course Components and Hours to Complete

 Nationally advertised course sessions can be found by searching for s-190 on the National Wildland Fire Training website.
-Contact your local Training Officer or Geographic Area Training Representative for more information about local course sessions.
+Contact your local Training Officer for more information about local course sessions.
 The online version of the course is available upon demand.

 Prerequisite Qualifications and Training